Which implant and which operation?

 This is combination of techniques in which the top of the implant is ‘under the muscle’ and the lower part is over the muscle.
 This technique is good in women who are relatively thin and have breast fed to help lift the nipple slightly.

-Dual plane round implants
+image description image description Dual plane round implants

 The surgical access can be from underneath the breast, the armpit or around the nipple.
 There are pros and cons to each and again the choice will be made together.

-There are a huge range of implants available in different shapes and sizes.
+There is a huge range of implants available in different shapes and sizes.
 It used to be that you would choose a round implant of a certain size and that would make the breast that you have bigger, but not have much effect on shape.
-This is still an approach that is popular and you will see on the internet on many sites.
-Cohesive gels have meant that an implant can be selected to help influence shape change and so we can be a lot cleverer in getting a better outcome for you.
+This is still an approach that is popular and one that you will see on the internet on many sites.
+Cohesive gels have meant that an implant can be selected in order to influence shape change, and so we can be a lot cleverer in obtaining a better outcome for you.

 Most patients are suitable for round implants, saline or gel, but there are occasions when an anatomical implant can be advantageous.

-If you want a youthful round top this can be achieved with a high profile round implant under the muscle or the same effect can be achieved by using a thicker anatomical implant in front of the muscle.
+If you want a youthful round top this can be achieved with a high profile round implant underneath the muscle, or the same effect can be achieved by using a thicker anatomical implant in front of the muscle.

-Low, moderate and high profile round implants
+image description image description image description Low, moderate and high profile round implants

-Different shaped anatomical implants with different thicknesses
+image description image description Different shaped anatomical implants with different thicknesses

 An anatomical implant can lift the nipple if your breast is a little droopy after breast feeding.
 If your chest is long with your breasts sitting low this can be disguised with a tall anatomical implant.
-If your ribs slope down and out a wide U cleavage can be avoided with anatomical implants.
+If your ribs slope down and out, a wide U cleavage can be avoided with anatomical implants.
 They also work well in athletes with well developed pectoral muscles.

 Capsules

 This refers to the scar tissue around an implant.
 Whenever anything foreign is placed in the body, it becomes encased in scar tissue.
 Breast implants are no exception.
-Scar tissue can vary, and in some people can thicken, harden and contract.
+Scar tissue can vary, and in some people it can thicken, harden and contract.
 This squeezes the implant so that it becomes more spherical and can ride up, giving rise to an unnatural round appearance.
 In a few people this can happen quite severely even within a matter of months.
 In others it can come on quite slowly over years and many patients will have no problem at all.
 Unfortunately we have no way of testing who is susceptible to this problem.
 Hardened, contracted capsules are one of the biggest problems associated with breast implants that we deal with.

 There are a few factors that have been suggested to be linked with thicker capsular formation;